DevAyushX/Cold_Email_generator/README.md

-# 📧 Cold Mail Generator
+#Cold Mail Generator
-Cold email generator for services company using groq, langchain and streamlit.
-It allows users to input the URL of a company's careers page.
-The tool then extracts job listings from that page and generates personalized cold emails.
-These emails include relevant portfolio links sourced from a vector database, based on the specific job descriptions.
+This tool helps service-based companies generate personalized cold emails using Groq, Langchain, and Streamlit.
+Users can input the careers page URL of a target company, and the tool will automatically extract job openings.
+Based on each job description, it crafts customized cold emails and attaches relevant portfolio links retrieved from a vector database.

-**Imagine a scenario:**
+**Use Case Scenario::**

-- Nike needs a Principal Software Engineer and is spending time and resources in the hiring process, on boarding, training etc
+- Suppose Nike is looking to hire a Principal Software Engineer.
+The company will invest considerable time and resources in recruiting, onboarding, and training.
+- Atliq, a software development firm, can offer a skilled engineer on a dedicated basis to fulfill this need.
-- Atliq is Software Development company can provide a dedicated software development engineer to Nike.
-So, the business development executive (Mohan) from Atliq is going to reach out to Nike via a cold email.
+- Mohan, a business development executive at Atliq, plans to reach out to Nike through a cold email to propose this solution

 ![img.png](imgs/img.png)